 - Guided Learning – learning completed on an individual basis

-- Elective Learning – This allows you to develop a second subject area, Maths and or Science.
+- Enrichment Learning – This allows you to develop a second subject area, Maths and or Biology.

 It is really important to us that these four learning areas fit together to ensure a cohesive and progressive programme of study.